NU-CEM/CompPhys/_posts/2021-08-02-Open_science.md

   - Choose a theme to preview
   - Click `Select theme`

-> Note: The theme will only be applied to webpages with the Jekyll top matter.
+> Note: The theme will only be applied to the README.md or webpages with the Jekyll front matter.

 > Note: When you select a new theme the `_config.yml` file in your repository is automatically updated.

-### To access a wider range of customisation options you can edit the `_config.yml` file.
+### To access a wider range of customisation options you can fork a Jekyll template and edit the `_config.yml` file.

+- For example, you can follow the steps outlined for the [beautiful-jekyll blog template](https://github.com/daattali/beautiful-jekyll#build-your-website-in-3-steps):
+  - Fork (copy) the [beautiful-jekyll template](https://github.com/daattali/beautiful-jekyll) by clicking on the Fork button at the top right corner of the page
+  - Under the repository `Settings` rename the project repository e.g. `improved-website`
+  - Under the repository `Settings`->`Github Pages` choose the `gh-pages` branch as the source

+- This will create a website at https://username.github.io/improved-website.
+- To customise edit the `_config.yml` file
+- To add content edit the markdown files (see the [beautiful-jekyll docs](https://github.com/daattali/beautiful-jekyll#add-your-own-content) for more information).

-### Other static site generators can be combined with Github actions for more flexibility.
+### For more flexibility you can combine other static site generators can be combined with Github actions .

 - Any static site generator can be combined with Github pages to create a website.
 - For example, the [Northumbria Research Computing Community website](https://rsc-northumbria.github.io/oswald-docs/) was built using MkDocs framework, Github Pages and Github Actions to build the webpages.